Skip to main content

 Geographic coverage: Nationwide and U.S. Territories

-Grants to support biomedical and behavioral research that will provide scientific data to inform regulation of tobacco products to protect public health.
-Projects may focus on one or more classes of tobacco products and on one or more vulnerable populations.
+Grants to support high-priority biomedical and behavioral research that will provide scientific data to inform regulation of tobacco products to protect public health.
+Projects must focus on one or more of the high-priority research topics and may include focus on vulnerable populations including rural.

 Geographic coverage: Nationwide and U.S. territories